jrz129up/jrz129up.github.io/_pages/about.md

     - HSR generates both AE and DE, with AE denominating DE
     - DE first occurs, followed by AE
     - Disparities of employment opportunities, wages, and environment have moderating impacts
-  - **Data Sources and Research Methods**：The migration data comes from the 2017 China Migrants Dynamic Survey (CMDS), which includes spatial and temporal information on migration (recording past migration data each year)；constructs a balanced panel data set of 855,560 city pairs (293×292) based on 288 prefecture-level cities and 4 municipalities, covering 10 years from 2007 to 2016; a high-dimensional fixed effects model is used for regression analysis.
+  - **Data Sources and Research Methods**
+    - Ulilize the migration data coming from the 2017 China Migrants Dynamic Survey (CMDS), which includes spatial and temporal information on migration (recording past migration data each year)
+    - Construct a balanced panel data set of 855,560 city pairs (293×292) based on 288 prefecture-level cities and 4 municipalities, covering 10 years from 2007 to 2016
+    - Employee a high-dimensional fixed effects model for the regression analysis
-  - **Contributions**：Agglomeration effect (AE) induced by high-speed rail (HSR) is not well disentangled from dispersion effects (DE) in previous studies.
-By using a high-dimensional fixed effect model, this paper explicitly evaluates the impact of HSR’s AE and DE on migrant labourers at city-pair level.
+  - **Contributions**：Agglomeration effect (AE) induced by high-speed rail (HSR) is not well disentangled from dispersion effects (DE) in previous studies, this paper explicitly evaluates the impact of HSR’s AE and DE on migrant labourers at city-pair level by using a high-dimensional fixed effect model

 <br>
 - **Runze Jiang**,Jiujie Ma.
 Can Tangible Incentives Promote Norm Violations?
 Evidence from China's National Point System for Governance
-  - **Conclusions**：Material incentives do not necessarily encourage people to violate ineffective norms; the organizational capacity at the grassroots level is the primary factor.
+  - **Conclusions**：Material incentives do not necessarily encourage people to violate ineffective norms while the organizational capacity at the grassroots level is the primary factor
   - **Data Sources and Research Methods**
     - Through field research in 58 villages, qualitative data was collected to understand the basic operation of the point system and to construct a theoretical model
     - Data on public behavior and grassroots organizations was obtained using Python and JavaScript to scrape the WeVillage platform, forming a monthly panel for regression analysis